 Skip to contents

 Creates a temporal or ordinal nuisance representational dissimilarity matrix (RDM) for use in RSA analyses.
-This function generates various kernels to model temporal proximity effects in neuroimaging data.
+This function generates various kernels to model temporal proximity effects in neuroimaging data and can return either similarity- or distance-like outputs.

 Usage